The Art of Accessorizing Your Home

 Distribute color evenly throughout a room.The color orange is evenly distributed throughout this living room.

-Maintaining balance, scale and proportion is also important in the art of accessorizing.
+Maintaining balance, scale and proportion is important when decorating.

 Balance your art and accessories throughout a room.
-Don't place everything on one side of a room.
-The same with color; scatter accent colors in at least three places around a room for balance and visual movement.
+The same with color; scatter accent colors in at least three different areas of a room for balance and visual movement.

-Scale usually refers to the size of an object in relation to the human body or to the room itself.
+Scale refers to the size of an object in relation to the human body, or to the room itself.
 Proportion refers to the size of an object relative to other objects in a room.

 To demonstrate how scale and proportion work together, think about how a lamp shade should be in proportion to the lamp base, and the lamp should be in scale with the table it's placed on.

 Plan on using medium to large-sized accessories for your home staging arrangements.
-Large accessories will be noticed and seem more important as you enter a room.
+Large accessories will be noticed and seem more important as you enter a room, even in a small room.

 Follow the advice of HGTV's Sabrina Soto in the art of accessorizing; Don't use anything smaller than the size of a grapefruit!